 - a.
 Detector readout mode and exposures: DIT, NDIT, NEXP.
 As the polarized signal is modulated between two CCDs (cf. Fig. 8), NDIT must be an even number. - b.
 Polarization orientation and switching scheme.
-See section 8.9.4 - c.
+See section 7.11.4 - c.
 Derotator: fixed (P1) or field-stabilized (P2).
 In case of field-stabilized observations, the field orientation.
-See details in Section 8.9.2. - d.
+See details in Section 7.11.2. - d.
 Beam Splitter: This is selected in the acquisition template.
 Note that the grey beam splitter gives worse AO performance, since the light reaching the WFS decreases by 1.4 mag. - j.
 Filter: ZIMPOL filters, excluding the filters located in the common FW0, which are not currently supported for polarimetry.
 The selected filters may or may not be the same for both arms (in FW1 and FW2).
 Note that if the dichroic beam splitter (between AO WFS and ZIMPOL) is set in the acquisition template, then the choice of ZIMPOL filters is restricted to the R band, narrowband R, H-alpha broad, H-alpha continuum or (for arm 2 only) H-alpha narrow.
 See Section 4.1. - k.
 Stokes parameters to be measured (Q or Q and U). - I. Number of polarimetric cycles. - m.
 Polarization gamma parameter: Selects the on-sky orientation (measured in degrees clockwise from North) of the measured polarization in the first image of a Q cycle. - n.
 ZIMPOL polarization compensator selector: Determines whether the derotator polarization compensator is in the beam (COMP) or not (OPEN). - o.
 ZIMPOL polarization compensator tilt angle.
 Tilt of the compensator plate in degrees.
 It is recommended to leave this at the default value of 25 degrees. - p.
 Observation type list.
 Defines the sequence of Object (O), Flux (F) and Star Center (C) measurements to be obtained. - q.
 Detector X and Y offset for flux measurements.
-Indicates the offset (in mas) which is performed to offset the source from the coronagraphic mask for the flux measurement.
-When using one of the Classical Lyot Aphodized Coronagraphs, care should be taken that the offset is not along diagonal lines, which would cause the flux measurement to be influenced by the coronagraphic spider mask. - r.
+Indicates the offset (in mas) which is performed to offset the source from the coronagraphic mask for the flux measurement. - r.
 Deformable mirror waffle parameters.
 These parameters control the amplitude and the pattern of the four symmetric echoes of the PSF core in the Star Center measurement.
-In case of observing an object with a known companion, changing these parameters may be useful to ensure that the position of the echoes do not coincide with the location of the companion. - s.
-Field position: see Section 8.9.3
+In case of observing an object with a known companion, changing these parameters may be useful to ensure that the position of the echoes do not coincide with the location of the companion.
+Field position: see Section 7.11.3.

-A complete list of user-defined parameters is presented in Section 10.
+A complete list of user-defined parameters is presented in Section 9.